 Make a brine by dissolving the salt crystals in water.
 Pour in the beets.

 Next, place the load to cover the entire perimeter of the sliced beetroot.
 Cover the top with a napkin.

 Place the container on a tray or plate and leave at room temperature for 1 week.

-You will notice that the fermentation process will begin to occur, gas formation will occur.
-When the desired taste appears, you need to remove the load, and put the closed container in a cold place.
+You will notice that the fermentation process will begin to occur, and gas formation will occur.
+When the desired taste appears, you need to remove the load and put the closed container in a cold place.
 It can be stored for 3 months.
 You can mix cabbage and beets and also ferment.

-Sauerkraut goes well with vegetable stews, boiled potatoes, meat, fish.
+Sauerkraut goes well with vegetable stews, boiled potatoes, meat, and fish.
 It is very useful to serve this snack to the table, filling it with linseed oil – a valuable source of omega-3 fatty acids, which are often not enough in our diet.